Matisse-Consortium/tools/imarec/README.md

 1. You need to have csh or tcsh running, i.e. if you are using bash (check that typing `echo $SHELL`).

-1. On Ubuntu, try installing most of the necessary software by tying the following command: `sudo apt install tcsh ftools-fv ftools-pow wcstools gnuplot original-awk imagemagick gv libreadline-dev libncurses5-dev ncurses-dev curl libcurl4 libcurl4-gnutls-dev xorg-dev make gcc g++ gfortran perl-modules python3-dev python3-astropy python3-numpy python3-scipy psutils ps2eps`
+1. On Ubuntu, try installing most of the necessary software by tying the following command: `sudo apt install tcsh ftools-fv ftools-pow wcstools gnuplot original-awk imagemagick gv libreadline-dev libncurses5-dev ncurses-dev curl libcurl4 libcurl4-gnutls-dev xorg-dev make gcc g++ gfortran perl-modules python3-dev python3-astropy python3-numpy python3-scipy psutils ps2eps texlive`

 2. All necessary scripts and files are stored in one folder, named `imarec`, anywhere on your computer.
 The enviroment variable `$SCRIPTS` must point to this folder, i.e.